OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

-# Editing the Orienteer Configuration File
+# Creating the Orienteer Configuration File

 *orienteer.properties* is the main file to store initial configuration paramenters for your installation.
 You can download a sample configuration file [link](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties).